Niue: One of the World’s Least Visited Countries

 While nature is just one reason you might want to visit Niue, the culture will certainly draw you in too.
 The island’s 1,600 residents are extremely welcoming and can be interacted with effortlessly through the morning markets, rainforest and plantation tours run by locals, as well as community events such as Village Show Days.

-The affordable experiences, the glorious tropical weather, the fishing and whale swimming being just 100m (330ft) off the coast are just some other reasons why you might want to say “Fakaalofa lahi atu!” to Niue.
+The affordable experiences, the glorious tropical weather, the fishing and the whale swimming are just 100 m (330 ft) off the coast are just some other reasons why you might want to say “Fakaalofa lahi atu!” to Niue.

-For more reasons to visit the island, see 10 Amazing Reasons to Visit Niue.
+For more reasons to visit the island, see the 10 Amazing Reasons to Visit Niue.

 Things to Do in Niue